A brief visual inspection can alert you to potential trouble spots.

 Keep in mind, water intrusion is cumulative.
 The longer water penetrates the building envelope, the greater the potential damage.
 Watch a short video – Click on “Understanding the Problem”.

 Atlanta A stucco inspection and repair engineering company provides a guarantee and an estimate of about $8,000 to a stucco homeowner.
 In fine print, nearly $13,000 in additional repairs are mentioned, but represented as “only necessary if the areas are found to be moisture damaged.”
 The moisture inspection already showed these areas to be “soft” meaning the area had, at the least, damaged substrate wood.
 The open-ended contract is sold to the unsuspecting customer, but the actual repair bill is over $21,000.
 Then they offer their “stucco warranty” which they will gladly sell you for a $300/year annual inspection fee.
+They have to visit your property every 13 months to maintain some type of “coverage” using their E&O insurance.
 This inspection to be performed by their inspectors.
 This scam has been pulled on hundreds of unsuspecting homeowners.
 Beware!